Pocket K No. 5: Documented Benefits of GM Crops

 Adoption of Bt corn in the Philippines provided the following benefits to small-scale farmers:2,4,6

 - Yield advantage of about 14.3 to 34% over conventional corn hybrids

 - Profit gain of PhP10,132/ha (US$180), with PhP168/ha savings in insecticide costs

 - Increased net profitability by 4-7% during wet season, and 3-9% during dry season

 - Premium price for Bt corn because of good quality grains

 In general, socio-economic studies on biotech corn confirmed that the technology has positive impact on small and resource-poor farmers and corn producers in the Philippines.

 The increasing number of farmers who have grown GM crops both in the developed and developing countries is strong evidence of their advantages in agricultural production and value to farmers.
-In 2014, after 19 years of GM crop adoption, an accumulated hectarage of more than 1.78 billion hectares, were planted by 18 million farmers.
-This unprecedented high adoption rate reflects the trust and confidence of millions of farmers in crop biotechnology.3 Experiences of small farmers from India, China, South Africa, the Philippines and other developing countries using GM crops clearly show that small farmers can also benefit from the technology.
+After 22 years (1996-2017) of GM crop adoption, an accumulated hectarage of more than 2.339 billion hectares, were planted by 18 million farmers.
+This unprecedented high adoption rate reflects the trust and confidence of millions of farmers in crop biotechnology.11 Experiences of small farmers from India, the Philippines and other developing countries using GM crops clearly show that small farmers can also benefit from the technology.
 The most consistent observation from these countries is that growing GM crops is a profitable farming endeavor.

 - Yorobe, J.M., C.B.
 Quicoy, E.P.
 Alcantara and B.R.
 Sumayao.
 2006.
 Impact assessment of Bt corn in the Philippines.
 Philippine Agricultural Scientist 89(3): 258-267.